rmaniv/jury-theorems/README.md

 ## Jury's decision

-`jury.py` can estimate the probability of reaching to a majority decision that is correct using a Monte Carlo simulation or the equivalent deterministic approach which does a summation of binomial probabilities for all combinations in which more voters are making the correct decision than not.
+`jury.py` can estimate the probability of reaching a majority decision that is correct using a Monte Carlo simulation or an equivalent deterministic approach that performs a summation of binomial probabilities for all combinations in which more voters are making the correct decision than not.

 $$ P = \sum_{r = \left\lfloor \frac{n}{2} \right\rfloor + 1}^{n} \binom{n}{r} p^r (1 - p)^{n-r} $$